Explicit harmonic and wave maps into variable-curvature surfaces: Explicit harmonic and wave map constructions

 \begin{proposition} The map $u=(R,S)$ from pseudo-Riemannian surface $M$ that is equipped with the metric $dx^2-\epsilon^2 dy^2$ to the pseudo-Riemannian surface $N$ that is equipped with the metric

 where

-with $\theta \in (0,\frac{\pi}{4})$, is a harmonic map. \end{proposition} This example illustrates the flexibility of the method and confirms that the reduction mechanism is insensitive to the relative signatures of the domain and target.
-The above metric provides an example of a variable-curvature surface.
+with $\theta \in (0,\frac{\pi}{4})$, is a wave map. \end{proposition} This example illustrates the flexibility of the method and confirms that the reduction mechanism is insensitive to the relative signatures of the domain and target.
+The above metric provides another example of a variable-curvature surface.